 2. These are large dogs – who need a lot of space!

 Mastiffs and Pitbulls are large, very muscular dogs.
 So, it goes without saying that when you mix the two, you get a big, heavy-set dog.
-Pitbull Mastiffs usually weigh between 100-140 lbs (45 – 63 kg) and stand at around 25-29inches (63.5 – 74cm) tall.
+Pitbull Mastiffs usually weigh between 100-140 lbs (45 – 63 kg) and as we mentioned above it can stand at around 25-29inches (63.5 – 74cm) tall.

 Given their size, I would not recommend getting this mixed breed if you live in a flat, as they will need ample room to move around.
 Ideally, you should have a house and a garden for her to run and play in.